algpuentes/xantar-core/README.md

 # Xantar

-Xantar is a tool designed to help you scheduling a meal plan
+Xantar is a tool designed to help you scheduling a meal plan.

 ## Installation

+First of all, create the application.properties file with the content of the application-template.properties and replace the values to set the datasource.
+Do the same with the docker-compose.yml.

 To run the application locally with Docker, first generate the jar file with maven.
-The next commands run in a terminal in the xantar-core directory will generate the xantar.jar file in the target directory:
+The next commands run in a PowerShell in the xantar-core directory will generate the xantar.jar file in the target directory:

 ```bash
 mvn clean